-For diners who love knowing their meal is accompanied by the perfect wine selection, plan a stop at 626 Rood during your visit.
+For diners who love knowing their meal is accompanied by the perfect wine selection, plan a stop at 626 On Rood during your visit.
 USA Today named it one of the Top 10 Wine Bars in the country, but their food menu is just as deserving of accolades.
-Open seven days a week for dinner (and Mon–Sat for lunch), 626 serves modern American fare from a menu that changes seasonally to take advantage of the Grand Valley's agricultural bounty.
+Open seven days a week for dinner (and Mon–Sat for lunch), 626 serves modern American fare from a menu that changes seasonally to take advantage of Grand Junction's agricultural bounty.
 Chef Theo Otte takes pride in sourcing local and organic items, keeping a chef's garden of fresh herbs, and smoking of meats in-house to create his unique dishes.
 If it's on the menu when you visit, don't miss out on the rack of lamb.

 The homemade breads, pastas and desserts at Il Bistro Italiano have earned the establishment a loyal following.
 Chef Brunella Gualerzi draws on her youth in Italy when creating the restaurant's acclaimed menus.
 While some diners come for the thin-crust, stone-oven pizzas, the pasta selections have fans of their own.
 Gnocchi with mushroom sauce; shrimp, avocado and prosciutto in a creamy white wine sauce over spinach tagliatelle; roasted beet-filled cannelloni with a gorgonzola walnut sauce all come highly recommended.